kuangzijian/Data-Preprocessing-and-Decision-Tree/README.md

 <!-- ABOUT THE PROJECT -->
 ## UAlberta-Multimedia-Master-Program-MM811-2020-Assignment-1

-This is a school project assigned by University of Alberta Mast of Multimedia program.
+This is a school project assigned by University of Alberta Master of Multimedia program.
 This project focuses on topics:
 * Data Preprocessing
 * Feature Selection
 * Building a Decision Tree using Information Gain